InformaticsMatters/squonk/StructureDatabases.md

 # Database loaders

-Squonk has a chemical database powered by the RDkit cartridge.
+Squonk has a chemical database powered by the RDKit cartridge.
 To use this you need to load datasets into database.
 Currently there is support for
 * eMolecules (bulidng blocks and screening compounds)